 Whichever the reason, people who demonstrate perseverance and resilience are rare and more likely to be successful.
 Think about the top performers in any area.
-They did not win the olympics or toped charts because of their talent alone.
+They did not win the Olympics or toped the charts because of their talent alone.
 They all got there because they worked harder than anyone and never gave up.

 Even if you are not shooting for the stars, reaching your potential is worth the work and effort.
 One of my mottoes is that “nothing worth it is easy”.
-Getting used to push through when things become hard might be the best service we do to ourselves.
+Getting used to pushing through when things become hard might be the best service we do to ourselves.

 The good news is that there are ways to learn to be more resistant.
-Not only can we train ourselves to persevere, but doing so creates rewards which by far exceed the quick fix most people contempt themselves with.
+Not only can we train ourselves to persevere, but doing so creates rewards that by far exceed the quick fix most people contempt themselves with.